inkognitro/oas-tszod-gen/README.md

 This might be useful when you want to provide a separate `ScopedRequestHandler` instance for React components.
 Anyway, React stuff is out-of-scope of this package.

+#### `ZodValidationRequestHandler` :warning: not available yet
+This implementation is responsible for validating the request and response data through their Zod schemas.
+This one is only available when ZodSchemas are generated: `withZod: true`